(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

 We can definitely use this herb to help with the following health issues:

 Turmeric is a powerful antioxidant and has anti-inflammatory and antimicrobial properties.
 The anti-inflammatory effects of this herb are comparable to those of cortisone, and the antioxidant effects are comparable to those of vitamins C and E.

-In addition, it is a carminative, that is, it can help to prevent gas formation in the GI tract.
+Turmeric is a carminative, that is, it can help to prevent gas formation in the GI tract.
 In addition, it can improve digestion because it stimulates the secretion of enzymes.